Our 2020 Goal

 The Humana Mobile Outreach pilot addresses A1C, colorectal, medication adherence, and open gaps in primary care.
 In partnership with San Antonio Market POINT, we are testing the concept of a Humana mobile health unit that offers specific health and wellness services to patients in the San Antonio market, with emphasis on those patients who have open gaps in care.

 Path to Wellness addresses diabetes, nutrition and health literacy in San Antonio.
-In partnership with H-E-B, YMCA of Greater San Antonio and Partners in Primary Care (PIPC), a Primary Care Physician (PCP) refers Medicare patients with diabetes into the program.
+In partnership with H-E-B, YMCA of Greater San Antonio, MCCI, and Partners in Primary Care (PIPC), a Primary Care Physician (PCP) refers Medicare patients with diabetes into the program.
 This program combines one-on-one Medical Nutritional Therapy and guided nutritional store tours with a Registered Dietitian, as well as disease-specific education and physical activity measurement and education with the YMCA.
 The PCP and Care Coach at PIPC support the patient throughout the program, through quarterly office and lab visits.

 The FitCity Community Resource Directory focuses on behavioral health, diabetes and healthy behaviors.
 In partnership with the San Antonio Health Advisory Board (SAHAB) and the Mayor’s Fitness Council, we are developing a centralized database of health-related community resources to make health easier for everyone in San Antonio by giving them a central access point for valuable health-related services and support.